 Nestled in the mountains of Tochigi Prefecture, Nikko is a peaceful town where nature, culture, and relaxation blend beautifully.
 Located about 150 kilometres north of Tokyo, it's an easy two-hour train or drive from the city.

-• To finish your visit, you can unwind by the serene Chuzenji Lake, which is surrounded by forested hills and overlooks the majestic Mount Nantai.
+To conclude your visit, you can unwind by the serene Chuzenji Lake, surrounded by forested hills and overlooking the majestic Mount Nantai.
 Alternatively, you can soak in one of Nikko's eight hot spring areas — the perfect way to relax after a day of exploration!

 Nikko's cultural heritage sites and natural beauty are particularly stunning in spring, when cherry blossoms bloom, and in autumn, when vibrant foliage takes centre stage.
 Highly recommended viewing spots include Kinugawa Onsen, Gokoku Shrine, Onsen Shrine, and the surroundings of World Heritage sites such as Nikko Toshogu Shrine and Nikko Futarasan Shrine.